 - Erast Fandorin is so good at this that some characters get confused, which of his appearances is the real, original one.

-- Betty Bent in the Kiki Strike books.
-She's the daughter of costume designers and so good at disguising herself that she can appear as pretty much anyone the Irregulars need her to be.
+- Betty Bent from the Kiki Strike books: Her parents are costume designers for the Metropolitan Opera, and she's so good at disguising herself that can appear as pretty much anyone the Irregulars needs her to be.

 - The villainess in The Girl With The Golden Bouffant, a Les Yay spoof of James Bond, isn't recognised despite turning up as a girl in a mink bikini or a stewardess conducting an 'intimate' lifebelt drill demonstration on the heroine.

 - Jay, from the Paladin of Shadows series after the first one.
 Kurt Schwenke is also suggested to be this, in A Deeper Blue.